NLPerWS/KMatrix-CR/README.md

-## 🔧 Integration of Comprehensive Conflict Resolution Methods and Evaluation Datasets/Frameworks：Support the rapid implementation of various conflict resolution methods and A Multidimensional Unified Assessment of Conflict Resolution Methods
+**Integration of Comprehensive Conflict Resolution Methods and Evaluation Datasets/Frameworks：Support the rapid implementation of various conflict resolution methods and A Multidimensional Unified Assessment of Conflict Resolution Methods**

-### Conflict resolution method
+## 🔧 Conflict resolution method

 - CM Conflict Resolution
   - Faithful to Context